Sparkplug84/MilestoneProject1/README.md

 ## GroeneZin – Garden Theraphy Website

 This is a website I created for a small gardening business in the Netherlands.
 There are 5 main section on the site.
 A home page with a callout to make contact.
 An about me page with information and an introduction to the business owner.
 After that we have a page of available services.
 A list of past projects are available to view from the menu and finally a contact page.
-As it is for a business in the Netherlands, all pages are also available to view in Dutch language.
+As it is for a business in the Netherlands, all pages are also available to view in Dutch.

 ## UX